 - Biogas and compost from biowaste and sewage sludge water (SYMBI project)

 - Territorial biomass supply plan (PAT) (BIO4ECO project)

 - Power self-sufficient sewage/wastewater treatment plant (SUPPORT project)

-- Policy brief on sustainable waste management in a circular economy
+- Policy brief on sustainable

 - Policy brief on supporting local bioenergy development